dragfire/nn-hate-speech-offensive/README.md

 # Detect offensive and hateful speech on social media
 Neural net to detect hate-speech and offensive language

+***WARNING: The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.***

 ## Approach 1:
 - Uses LSTM with dropouts and layer normalization.